 Chris lives in Huntington Beach with his wife, Michele.

-Dinah Hartley began Zen practice with the Bright Cloud Zen group at University Unitarian Church (Seattle) in 2016.
-She received the precepts Jukai in spring 2019.
+Dinah Seishin Hartley began Zen practice with the Bright Cloud Zen group at University Unitarian Church (Seattle) in 2016.
+She received the precepts (Jukai) in spring 2019.

-She was named an Assistant Practice Leader with Empty Moon Zen in January 2021 and was appointed Practice Leader in October 2022.
+She was named an Assistant Practice Leader with Empty Moon Zen in January 2021 and was installed as a Practice Leader in October 2022.

-Now retired, Dinah serves on the Care Team at her Unitarian church, plays in the Handbell Choir, and is active in several justice groups.
+Now retired, Dinah has served on the Care Team at her Unitarian church, where she also plays in the Handbell Choir and is active in several justice groups.
 She also enjoys square dancing, singing, board games & jigsaw puzzles, and is an avid Trekkie.